 Management research to provide operational advice on improving quality, reducing costs and eliminating disparities.

-The Institute for Safe Medication Practices (ISMP) 2011 Medication Safety Self Assessment® now is available online for hospitals to evaluate their medication safety practices, identify opportunities for improvement and compare experiences with demographically similar organizations.
-Hospitals participate anonymously via a secure, password-protected website and have unlimited opportunity to view and download their scores during the data collection period.
-The data submission deadline is August 31, 2011.
+The Institute for Safe Medication Practices 2011 Medication Safety Self Assessment® is available online for hospitals to evaluate their medication safety practices, identify opportunities for improvement and compare experiences with demographically similar organizations.

-In 1999, the Institute for Safe Medication Practices (ISMP) and the American Hospital Association (AHA) formed a partnership to improve medication safety in U.S. hospitals.
-In 2000, 2004 and now, 2011, ISMP, AHA, and the Health Research and Educational Trust (HRET) distributed the ISMP Medication Safety Self Assessment® to all US hospitals.
+In 1999, the Institute for Safe Medication Practices and the American Hospital Association formed a partnership to improve medication safety in U.S. hospitals.
+In 2000, 2004 and 2011, ISMP, AHA and HRET distributed the ISMP Medication Safety Self Assessment® to all US hospitals.

-The 2011 assessment will document the progress of U.S. hospitals in medication safety and identify the impact of such emerging challenges as staffing shortages, shrinking reimbursement and new technology.
-This project is funded by the Commonwealth Fund.
+The 2011 assessment documented the progress of U.S. hospitals in medication safety and identified the impact of such emerging challenges as staffing shortages, shrinking reimbursement and new technology.
+This project was funded by the Commonwealth Fund.

 For more information, please contact Steve Hines, at (312) 422-2607 or firstname.lastname@example.org.